USDA-SCINet/scinet-site/sn_collections/_guides/data/storage.md

   - title: Improving storage management
     url: '#improving-storage-management'

 ---

 {% include images_path %}

-This guide provides detailed information about the storage locations provided by SCINet and how to use them. <!--excerpt--> In Figure 1 below, the relationship between these storage are depicted.
+This guide provides detailed information about the storage locations provided by SCINet and how to use them. <!--excerpt--> Figure 1 below illustrates how these storage locations are related.
 To learn more about how to transfer files among them, please see the [File Transfer Methods](/guides/data/transfer) guide.

 ![Figure 1]({{ images_path }}/data_management_sop-fig_1.png)
 *Figure 1.
-Recommended procedures for managing data on SCINet HPC infrastructure using Globus.*
+Recommended procedures for managing data on SCINet infrastructure.*

 1. Move data to Juno
 1. Copy data to target HPC (Ceres or Atlas)